jeremypbeasley/canlis_j/familymeal.markdown

     price: "$250"
     is_soldout: false
     is_forsale: true
-layout: covid-menu2
+layout: covid-menu
 ---

 Mighty-fine meals and more from Canlis to your doorstep, all with zero contact.

-Sales go live here every Wednesday at 1PM for the following week.<br> All meals are fully cooked, designed to be reheated.
+- Sales go live here every Wednesday at 1PM for the following week.
+- All meals are fully cooked, designed to be reheated.
 Instructions included.
+- See our delivery area [here](/deliverymap).